Itamar Greenberg: Post-release activities

-Greenberg was arrested by police near the Azrieli Center in Tel Aviv during anti-war demonstration on 24 May 2025, on grounds that the demonstration was part of an illegal gathering.
-He was held overnight at the Glilot police station, during which Greenberg alleged prison staff forced him to remove his shirt, which read "No to war, yes to peace" in both Hebrew and Arabic, and wear a sweatshirt one of the guards had drawn the Flag of Israel, along with writing the Hebrew phrase am yisrael chai, on with a marker.
+Greenberg was arrested by police near the Azrieli Center in Tel Aviv during an anti-war demonstration on 24 May 2025, on grounds that the demonstration was part of an illegal gathering.
+He was held overnight at the Glilot police station, during which Greenberg alleged prison staff forced him to remove his shirt, which read "No to war, yes to peace" in both Hebrew and Arabic, and wear a sweatshirt on which a guard had used a marker to draw the Flag of Israel and write the Hebrew phrase Am Yisrael Chai.
 He also alleged they took pictures of him in the sweater and threatened to carve a Star of David into his face if he were arrested again.
 A magistrate court judge declined the police department's request to hold Greenberg for longer and banned him from protests for 30 days.

+Anti-Iran war protests and High Court petition

+In early 2026, Greenberg participated in demonstrations against the war with Iran and was arrested.
+In an opinion piece published in Haaretz, Greenberg wrote that during his arrest for protesting the war, Israeli police beat and strip-searched him.
+An Israeli court subsequently ruled that the police strip search was illegal.

+Following police restrictions on the anti-war protests, Greenberg and the Association for Civil Rights in Israel filed a petition to the High Court of Justice.
+They challenged the police's handling of public demonstrations during wartime, sparking a broader legal clash over who sets the terms for protests and whether restrictions were being applied equally.

+In April 2026, High Court President Isaac Amit and Justices Khaled Kabub and Yechiel Kasher issued a conditional order regarding the petition.
+The court required the state to explain why it had not established a protest policy that properly balances emergency security needs with the constitutional rights to free expression and protest.
+Alongside the order, the court's president directed the police to allow the anti-Iran war demonstrations to proceed.